natthaphong1939/IoT-Data-Hub/README.md

 This project is used for the **EN814710 Cloud Application and Networking** course.
 It collects temperature data via the **AM2301A** sensor and detects movement using the **HC-SR501** sensor, all connected to an **ESP32**.

 The system measures indoor and outdoor temperatures to check if the air conditioner is running efficiently and if the room is occupied.
-It sends notifications to the professor’s page approximately **every 30 minutes**.
+It sends notifications to the professor’s page approximately **every 30 minutes** and professor can open the door from web page.
 ---

 ## Requirement